technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 ![A screenshot of a computer Description automatically generated](./media/media18/image7.png)

-## Exercise 3 - Create a Topic in Copilot Studio Bot
+## Task 3 - Create a Topic in Copilot Studio Bot

 1. For better visibility, close the **Test your agent** panel for now.